benjiemalinao87/queue-services/progress.md

 This addresses the issue where scheduled SMS messages were being successfully delivered but not showing up in the metrics dashboard.

+## May 07, 2025
+### Update changelogs for: Fix metrics tracking for scheduled SMS messages

+## May 07, 2025
+### Update changelogs for: Fix metrics tracking for scheduled SMS messages

+## May 07, 2025
+### Update changelogs for: Fix metrics tracking for scheduled SMS messages

+## May 07, 2025
+### Update changelogs for: Fix metrics tracking for scheduled SMS messages